Frequent blurting out and noises can put a big strain on the teacher-student relationship! So it’s no wonder we get this question from teachers often…

 Keep a Notebook.
 If the student loves to share their thoughts often, have them write down the thought in a journal so they don’t forget.
 At a specified time each day, give the student the opportunity to share with you any thoughts that are written in their journal.

 Please share with us!
 Are there other classroom strategies for blurting that have helped your child with ADHD at school?
-If you are a parent of a child with ADHD, and you would like to understand more about how to support your child with ADHD at school, check out our upcoming live workshop, Shining at School!
+If you are a parent of a child with ADHD, and you would like to understand more about how to support your child with ADHD at school, we have a new online course coming out in October of 2022!
+In Shining at School, we will walk you through the best ways to support your child at school.

 Have a beautiful week,